Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 };

-Here’s what the output data should look like:
+The output data should look like this:

-Extracted Quotes -> [ {
+Extracted Quotes -> [

 text: '"The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking."',